pultar/ase/doc/ase/calculators/harmonic.rst

 :mod:`~ase.vibrations`) normal modes and harmonic vibrational frequencies can be obtained.

-The following :class:`Harmonic` calculator can be used to compute energy and forces with a Hessian-based harmonic force field.
+The following :class:`HarmonicCalculator` can be used to compute energy and forces with a Hessian-based harmonic force field.
 Moreover, it can be used to compute Anharmonic Corrections to the Harmonic Approximation.
 [1]_